Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Data and Simulation Samples

-The various detector setup configurations mentioned in Section~\ref{Prototype} were simulated with the \GEANTfour toolkit version 10.4.3, \cite{Geant4}, using the FTFP\_BERT\_EMN physics list.
-For all results presented here, the input of the HGCAL prototype simulation was a multiple particle gun constructed with the output of the particle tracking simulation program {\textsc{G4BeamLine}}\xspace based on \GEANTfour \cite{G4beamline}.
+The three detector setup configurations were simulated with the \GEANTfour toolkit version 10.4.3, \cite{Geant4}, using the FTFP\_BERT\_EMN physics list.
+This simulation includes details of the CE-E prototype, from the composition and thickness of each material to the air gap between the cassettes.
+The input of the HGCAL prototype simulation (beam gun) was a multiple particle generation constructed with the output of the particle tracking simulation program {\textsc{G4BeamLine}}\xspace based on \GEANTfour \cite{G4beamline}.
 The physics list used for the beamline simulation was FTFP\_BERT\_EMZ.
 The beam content at the exit of the target was set to 90\% of positrons and 10\% of protons.
-At the level of the calorimeter the proton contamination drops to zero for energy larger than 150\GeV.
-The empirical estimation of proton contamination does not influence the final results due to the event preselection described in Section~\ref{PreSelection}.
-All known H2 beamline elements (passive and active) were included from the exit of the T2 production target to the HGCAL prototype.
-This consisted of numerous elements such as quadrupoles/dipoles, bending magnets, collimators, beam windows, beam pipes, scintillator counters, air sections (40\% relative humidity), materials of fixed experiments NA61/SHINE and DWCs, all present along the beam trajectory.
-This novel simulation framework provided the best description of the beamline and therefore, within the systematics of exact initial particle production, the best description of the beam characteristics at the entrance of the prototype.
-For example, with the October 2018 H2 beamline setup, the {\textsc{G4BeamLine}}\xspace simulation generated beam position spread at the entrance of the HCGAL prototype in agreement with the CE-E data as every particle exiting the target was propagated along the entire H2 beamline.
+At the calorimeter, the proton contamination of the beam is negligible for energies larger than 150\GeV.
+The estimation of the initial proton contamination has a minor influence on the final results due to the event selection described in Section~\ref{PreSelection}.
+All the relevant H2 beamline elements (passive and active) were included from the exit of the production target to the HGCAL prototype, including quadrupole/dipole magnets, bending magnets, collimators, beam windows, beam pipes, scintillator counters, air sections (40\% relative humidity), materials of fixed experiments NA61/SHINE and DWCs, which were all present in the beamline.
+When compared with earlier, less detailed simulations of the last 30\meter of the H2 beamline only, this new simulation framework provided a better description of the beam characteristics at the entrance of the prototype, agreeing well with the observed characteristics despite the assumption on the initial particle production.
+For example, the simulation generated a beam position spread at the entrance of the HCGAL prototype that was in close agreement with the data.

-Data measurements of the CE-E detector relative angle with respect to the beam $z$ axis presented in Section~\ref{sec:positionres} and of the $x$ and $y$ beam offsets with respect to the prototype center (for each energy point) were taken into account in the beam gun parameters of the detector simulation to reproduce the position of the calorimeter with respect to the beam.
-The simulation of the calorimeter response is performed only if the same trigger condition as for the data is satisfied.
-The final number of events produced is around 100k per beam energy.
+The offsets in the horizontal ($x$) and vertical ($y$) directions and the angular displacement measured with the CE-E prototype, were all included in the beam gun used in the the detector simulation.
+The simulation of the calorimeter response included the requirement that the trigger conditions are met.
+The number of events simulated was 100k for each beam energy, similar to the number of events collected.